bagreen/NetworkSecurityTools/README.md

 Scans for other devices on your network

+## TryLogins

+Tries various passwords and usernames to login to a website

 ## WebsiteCrawler

 Simple Python code to find all of the subdirectories on a website or to crawl the website and find all links in it